 The GitHub integration enables you to link Simplier projects to GitHub repositories.
 When linking the project with the repository, the resources from the repository are fetched and added to your Simplifier project.
 The GitHub integration is part of the paid account plans of Simplifier.
 This page will elaborate further on how to perform the linking.

 When connecting a GitHub repository you will be asked to choose a strategy about how to deal with resources that fail to import (most likely because they are not valid FHIR resources) and whether to remove resources from your project when they are removed from your repository.

 After the linking is performed, any updates to your resources in the GitHub repository will be sent automatically to Simplifier.
-Based on the the linking settings, resources from your Simplifier project will be updated to, deleted from, or added to GitHub.
+Based on the the linking settings, resources in your Simplifier project will be updated, added or deleted.

 GitHub Sync enables you to synchronize your Simplifier project with the linked GitHub repository.
 Images or css files that up until recently were not supported by Simplifier are now available.
 If you decided to skip the initial import after linking or you have old markdown, you are now able to access them in Simplifier by using the sync process.